31 Radical, Liberating Questions to Ask God About Your Giving

 See also Proverbs 3:5–6 and Philippians 4:6, 19.

 25. Father, are material assets competing with You for lordship over my life?
-Has my spiritual life—and my family’s—been harmed by our wealth and our infatuation with wealth?
-Is it true that giving is the only antidote to materialism?
-Have I been giving enough to experience a release from materialism and a joyful liberty from the tyranny of money and things?
+Have I been giving enough to experience a joyful liberty from the tyranny of money and things?

 See also Ezekiel 28:4–5 and Revelation 3:17–18.

-26. What specifically am I hanging onto that You want me to give away?
-Since You promise me, “It is more blessed [happy-making] to give than to receive,” what blessings and happiness am I robbing myself of by holding on to what You want me to give away?
+26. What specifically am I hanging on to that You want me to give away?
+Since You promise me, “It is more blessed [happy-making] to give than to receive,” what happiness awaits me by letting go and becoming more of a giver?

 See also Acts 20:35 and 2 Corinthians 8:13–15.

-27. Please show me, Jesus: How can I better communicate with and pray with my spouse and children so we can walk together down this exhilarating road of giving?
-Help us, Lord, to lead and encourage one another, without leaving each other behind.
+27. Jesus, how can I better communicate with and pray with my spouse and children so we can walk together down this exhilarating road of giving?

-28. What am I doing—and what should I be doing—to train my children to be regular, joyful, and generous givers?
+28. What am I doing—and what should I be doing—to train the children in my sphere of influence to be regular, joyful, and generous givers?

 See also 1 Corinthians 11:1 and 16:2.

-29. Lord, I realize that in most places around the world, in most eras of history, I would be regarded as extremely wealthy (even if I am lower- or middle-class in this place and time).
-Have You put so much into my hands because You have blessed me with the gift of giving and want me to learn to use that gift for Your glory?
-Have I been missing out on blessing and joy by not exercising this gift?
+29. Lord, I realize that in most places around the world, I would be regarded as extremely wealthy (even if I am lower- or middle-class in this place and time).
+Have You put so much into my hands because You have blessed me with the gift of giving?
+What have I been missing out on by not exercising this gift to a greater degree?

 See also 2 Corinthians 9:7 and Galatians 6:9.

-"And now, brothers, we want you to know about the grace that God has given the Macedonian churches.
-Out of the most severe trial, their overflowing joy and their extreme poverty welled up in rich generosity… For I know your eagerness to help, and I have been boasting about it to the Macedonians, telling them that since last year you in Achaia were ready to give; and your enthusiasm has stirred most of them to action."
-(2 Corinthians 8:1–2; 9:2–3)
+For I know your eagerness to help, and I have been boasting about it to the Macedonians, telling them that since last year you in Achaia were ready to give; and your enthusiasm has stirred most of them to action.
+(2 Corinthians 9:2–3)

 See also Proverbs 19:17 and Matthew 10:42.